 It’s easier to start with the end in mind when you experience something as close as possible to that end.

-The roots of my “_____ in becoming” approach are based on advice from Bill about how to speed up my learning curve on the tennis court.
+My “_____ in becoming” approach was rooted in advice I received from Bill on how to speed up my learning curve on the tennis court.
 Bill – who had coached several world champions – used to tell me that while learning things in phases (e.g., beginner, intermediate and advanced) sounds good in theory, it doesn’t work well in practice.
 He told me that if I aspired to be a professional tennis player, I should find the best player who was willing to play matches with me and play as many matches with that player as possible, regardless of the outcome.
 He also told me that no matter how badly I lost I should just keep on playing matches against that person as long as that person was willing to share a court with me.
 The results didn’t matter as much as the experience, even though the experience would inevitably sometimes be miserable.
 I would learn more from losing a match to a more skilled player than I would ever learn from winning a match against a less skilled player.

 I never quite figured out how to carry through with this strategy in the world of tennis.
 On a few occasions, I gave stronger players a run for their money and on a few memorable occasions I even beat someone who was clearly playing at a level that was still aspirational for me.
 In the end, though, my fixed mindset was more powerful than my grit.
 The stress of constantly asking stronger players to play with me eventually overwhelmed my belief that I was “a professional tennis player in becoming.”